LorenzoDantoni/clad-paste/README.md

 and by specifyng the correct configuration json file and the seed for the training.

-The results will be recorded on Wandb under the indicated project_name, while image results will be stored in the folder output that is automatically created when code is run
+All the metrics will be recorded on the Wandb under space under the indicated project_name.